habitat-sh/habitat/BUILDER_DEV.md

 vQqVVhUTW9ABKzoi9W+LP14GL2MrYRmL8FGETjwNANQ=
 EOT
 ```
-(This core public key is current as of 12/18/2017)
+(This core public key is current as of 12/18/2017 and will continue to work unless the private key is changed.)

 * Run
 ```